chaos-polymtl/lethe/doc/source/tools/automatic_launch/automatic_launch.rst

 	srun python3 launch_cases.py

 .. note::
-	Note that we activate the virtual environement, in order to have the packages required, and we launch the python script with ``srun``.
+	Note that we activate the virtual environment in order to have the packages required, and then we launch the Python script with ``srun``.

 -----------------------------------
 Launch automatically multiple cases
 -----------------------------------
-Now that the folders of every cases are all set up, we can launch Lethe automatically.
+Now that the folders of every case are all set up, we can launch Lethe automatically.

-Both python scripts to launch Lethe locally and on the cluster are simple and are presented below.
+Both Python scripts to launch Lethe locally and on the cluster are simple and are presented below.

 """"""""""""""""""""""""""""""""""
 Locally